 My guiding star has always been the goal of bringing humanity together on a worldwide scale to end war, reverse global warming, and ensure justice and opportunity for everyone.
 Before I die, I want bombs to stop raining on kids in Syria, or anywhere.

 Over the years, I’ve had a high-level, inside view of how political change happens in America.
 An idea blossoms into a conversation.
 A conversation grows into a movement.
 A movement focuses on campaigns.
 Campaigns win changes in the rules we live under.

 Among the many worthy causes, some have well-developed movements and campaigns advancing them.
 The environmental and racial-justice movements are good examples.
 There are more than one million nonprofit organizations in the US.

 Yet, as far as I know, there is not a single one advancing the idea of a borderless world.

 The idea of a global democracy is not new.
 A version of it, world federalism, was very popular after World War II.
 But today it has all but died out.
 It’s entirely absent from mainstream debate.

 Our mission is to re-plant and nurture the seed of this idea, so it can grow again into the movement we need.

-This documentary film project is step one.
+This video project is step one.

-It also presents opportunities to connect with the viewer on an emotional level as well as an intellectual one, and to build a sense of story, with “we,” the viewing audience, as the heros.
+It also presents opportunities to connect with the viewer on an emotional level as well as an intellectual one, and to build a sense of story, with “we,” the viewing audience, as the heroes.

 Introduction / The Frame